joeking9292/Menagerie/README.md

 The user controls the cannon with three different keys:

-i - shoots a cannon (if there are any left) h - moves the cannon in it's current direction g - reverses the current direction of the cannon
+i - shoots a cannon (if there are any left) <br />
+h - moves the cannon in it's current direction <br />
+g - reverses the current direction of the cannon <br />

 # Menagerie.cpp: